HearthSim/UnityPack/README.md

 ### Asset extraction

-`extract.py` can extract common types of data from assets and asset bundles, much like Disunity.
+`unityextract` can extract common types of data from assets and asset bundles, much like Disunity.
 By default, it will extract all known extractable types:

 * `AudioClip` objects will be converted back to their original format.
 Note that recent Unity3D